 Windows aren’t just for opening and closing.
 They’re for gazing, dreaming, tea-sipping and sunbathing – and decorating.
 And we’re not just talking about blinds, shades and curtains, though those are important too.
 We mean windowsills – they’re those slivers of window that tend to end up going unused.
 Because what can really fit in such a small space?
 We’re so glad you asked!

 No matter which room in the house, there’s a windowsill decoration for you.
-Here, our lovely sponsors at Anglian Home Improvements break have shared some room-by-room ideas for sprucing up your windowsill.
+Here are a few room-by-room ideas for sprucing up your windowsill.

 Lounge windowsills were practically made for potted plants.
 Hung from curtain rails, perched on books for different heights or even just on their own, potted plants brighten up even the blandest view.